bibekanandadatta/Abaqus-UEL-Hyperelasticity/README.md

 - Number of post-processed variables, `nPostVars`

 > [!NOTE]
-> Use `matID = 1` for the Neo-Hookean model and `matID=2` for the Arruda-Boyce model.
+> Use `matID = 1` for the Neo-Hookean model and `matID = 2` for the Arruda-Boyce model.
 For the Neo-Hookean model, the locking stretch needs to be specified as zero, and For the Arruda-Boyce model, it should be a positive real number.

 > [!CAUTION]
 > The standard displacement-based element formulation implemented here is known to behave poorly for quasi-incompressible cases because of volumetric locking.